Frequently Asked Questions – FAQs

 Places that are the longest drive you can make in the US?

 Actually, for this one, you must go through Canada as well.
 Key West, FL, to Dead Horse, Prudhoe Bay, AK, is 5,485 miles.
 And Google Maps says you can drive it in 91 hours!
 Of course, you must change drivers and fill with gas “on the fly!”
-But, it means 91 hours at the wheel, and I’m sure you will have detours, storm delays, traffic issues, etc. when traveling that far!
+But it means 91 hours at the wheel, and I’m sure you will have detours, storm delays, traffic issues, etc. when traveling that far!

-Which Classic American Road Trips Should I consider?
+Which Classic American Road Trips Should I Consider?

 These typically include Route 66, the Pacific Coast Highway, the Great River Road, and others.
 For a list of 12 of them, follow this link.
 Others may include the Keys Highway in the Florida Keys and the Natchez Trace in Mississippi, Alabama, and Tennessee.